-Enter your WooCommerce store address and click "Authorize".
+Enter your WooCommerce store address and click Authorize.

-4. You are then directed to a WooCommerce page, asked to log in to your store and click "Approve".
+You will then be directed to WooCommerce where you'll be asked to log in to your store and click Approve.

-5. That step appears only if you have created in Katana multiple locations.
-By default, the Main location is selected, but you can define your preferred location.
+Note: This step only appears if you have multiple locations in Katana.
+By default, the Main location is selected, but you can choose your preferred location.
 Read more.

-6. Importing customers.
-If the option is switched ON, all your customers will be imported from WooCommerce to Katana.
-These customers will appear in the "Contacts" screen in Katana and can be used on future Sales Orders.
+Importing customers.
+If checkmarked, all your WooCommerce customers will be imported to Katana.
+These customers will appear in the Contacts screen in Katana and can be used on future Sales orders.

-If you switch OFF the possibility to sync all customers, only those customers that appear on imported Sales Orders are created in Katana.
+If unchecked, only customers that appear on imported Sales orders are created in Katana.
 Read more

-If you switch the option OFF, new products will be created in Katana only for those items that appear on imported Sales Orders.
+If unchecked, new products will only be created in Katana for items that appear on imported Sales orders.

 Note: You can import up to 20,000 WooComemrce products with the initial import.
 Each product variant is counted separately.

-You are also asked to define tax rate settings for the product import.
-This is only relevant if you use "Taxes included" setting in WooCommerce.
-The tax rate is required for defining Default Sales Prices for products in Katana.
-Learn more here.
+You can also define tax rate settings for the product import.
+This is only relevant if you use the "Taxes included" setting in WooCommerce.
+The tax rate is required for defining Default sales prices for products in Katana.
+Learn more.

 Importing initial stock levels of products from WooCommerce to Katana.
-If switched ON, all inventory levels of products will be imported from WooCommerce to Katana.
-If you have in Katana multiple locations, the inventory levels are imported to the location defined in the first step of integration configuration.
-Inventory import will create a Stock Adjustment in Katana for recording those stock levels.
+If checkmarked, all WooCommerce inventory levels of products will be imported to Katana.
+If you have multiple locations in Katana, the inventory levels are imported to the location defined in the first step of integration configuration.
+Inventory import will create a Stock adjustment in Katana for recording those stock levels.
 Read more

-If you choose to import stock levels from WooCommerce to Katana, you need to determine the initial cost for the product stock for Katana.
-WooCommerce does not track the manufacturing cost of products, thus, without defining the cost, products would appear with the Average Cost of 0 in your stock in Katana.
+If you import stock levels from WooCommerce to Katana, you need to determine the initial cost for the product stock for Katana.
+Since WooCommerce does not track the manufacturing cost of products, products will appear with an Average cost of 0 in your Katana stock (without defining the cost).

 The easiest way to set the initial cost for products is to calculate the cost as a percentage of the sales price.
 Define a percentage that will be applied to all imported products.
-If needed, you can adjust the cost price for each individual product after the import is completed from the Stock Adjustment document that was automatically created during the initial stock import from WooCommerce.
-Learn more here.
+If needed, you can adjust the cost price for each individual product after the import is completed from the Stock adjustment document that was automatically created during the initial stock import from WooCommerce.
+Learn more.

-Importing open Sales Orders from WooCommerce to Katana is core functionality.
+Importing open Sales orders from WooCommerce to Katana is a core functionality.
 This sync cannot be switched off.

-Only Sales Orders with "Processing" status will be imported from WooCommerce.
+Only Sales orders with a "Processing" status will be imported from WooCommerce.

 Sync Sales Order fulfillment statuses.
-If switched ON, then when the Delivery status for a Sales Order is changed to "Delivered" in Katana, the fulfillment status in WooCommerce will change to "Completed", and vice versa.
+If checkmarked, when the Delivery status for a SO is changed to Delivered in Katana, the fulfillment status in WooCommerce will change to "Completed" (and vice versa).
 Read more

 Sync stock levels from Katana to WooCommerce.
-If the stock sync from Katana to WooCommerce is switched ON, Katana will automatically sync stock levels from the selected location for each product from Katana to WooCommerce in real-time.
+If the stock sync from Katana to WooCommerce is checkmarked, Katana will automatically sync stock levels from the selected location for each product from Katana to WooCommerce in real time.
 Read more

 Commitments from orders created in Katana reduce the availability of stock in WooCommerce.
-You can select whether Sales Orders created directly in Katana affect the stock levels in WooCommerce or not.
-For example, if you enter large wholesale orders manually to Katana but wish to prevent those from reducing the available stock in WooCommerce, you can opt-out from this option.
+You can select whether Sales orders created directly in Katana affect the stock levels in WooCommerce.
+For example, if you enter large wholesale orders manually to Katana but wish to prevent those from reducing the available stock in WooCommerce, you can opt-out of this option.
 Read more

 The integration is now active!
-All your future Sales Orders will be pulled automatically to Katana in real time.
-Sales Order statuses will keep syncing both ways if you decided to enable the functionality during the connection.
+All your future Sales orders will be pulled automatically to Katana in real time.
+SO statuses will keep syncing both ways if you decided to enable the functionality during the connection.
 Stock levels are synced from Katana to WooCommerce in real-time if you chose to enable it.